 The Recovery Process

-Step 0: Have a Recovery Playbook
+Step 0: Have a recovery playbook

-- How to provision a new cluster
+- How to provision a fresh cluster

-- Bootstrap commands for ArgoCD
+- The bootstrap commands for ArgoCD

 - External dependencies (DNS, load balancers)

-Step 1: Provision New Cluster
+Step 1: Provision a new cluster

 # Terraform